 Advent is a period of fasting and so Christmas Eve supper is meatless and usually consists of 12 courses in honor of Christ's apostles.
 In very strict Orthodox families, fish, vegetable oil, and alcohol are not allowed, but in other families, they are permitted, but only red wine, not hard liquor.

 The meal begins with the Lord's Prayer, led by the father of the family.
 A prayer of thanksgiving for all the blessings of the past year is said and then prayers for the good things in the coming year are offered.

 The mother of the family blesses each person present with honey in the form of a cross on each forehead, saying, "In the Name of the Father and of the Son and of the Holy Spirit, may you have sweetness and many good things in life and in the new year."

-After this, if bread is consumed, it is dipped first in honey and then in chopped garlic.
+After this, if the bread is consumed, it is dipped first in honey and then in chopped garlic.
 Honey symbolizes the sweetness of life, while garlic symbolizes the bitterness of life.

 After dinner, the dishes are left unwashed and the Christmas presents are opened.
 Then the family goes to church, coming home between 2 and 3 a.m.
-Christmas Day is spent with family and friends, feasting on roasted piglet, drinking, singing and generally making merry.
+Christmas Day is spent with family and friends, feasting on a roasted piglet, drinking, singing and generally making merry.

 01 of 09